 We cannot change start dates to allow students to arrive earlier than the 30-day entry period.
 However, a student may receive permission to arrive late in certain circumstances.
 Late arrivals require authorization by the Graduate School Office of Admissions and/or ISSS.
 To request a late arrival please contact Jim Rowan or Suzan Koroglu.

 University policy requires international students (and domestic students whose first language is not English) to provide proof of English language proficiency as a condition of admission.
 In addition, federal immigration regulations prohibit the University from issuing a visa document to any student who has not satisfied this requirement.

 ESL Exam Exemption

 Students from certain English-speaking countries are exempt from providing exam scores or additional proof of English proficiency.
 Not all countries where English is an official language or is widely spoken are included in the exemption list.

-If your program wishes to admit a student who is not able to satisfy the English requirement through one of the means above, you may request a waiver by completing the form.
+If your program wishes to admit a student who is not able to satisfy the English requirement through one of the means above, you may request an alternative proof of English proficiency by completing the form.
 Programs should be prepared to provide evidence of a student’s English ability.

 Waivers for Twin Cities students are submitted to the Minnesota English Language Program (MELP).

 Waivers for Duluth campus students are submitted to the Duluth Graduate School Office.